ash/raku-course/essentials/positionals/arrays/index.md

 {% include menu.html %}

 Arrays are aggregate data types that can keep more than one value.
-Which differs arrays from [scalar items](/essentials/scalar-variables).
-An array elements can be indexed (or _subscripted_).
+That differs arrays from [scalar items](/essentials/scalar-variables).
+Array’s elements can be indexed (or _subscripted_).
 In other words, its elements have a position (which explains the general name for this kind of data: positionals).

 Array variables use another kind of sigil: `@`.
-The rules for the variable name is the same as [for scalars](/essentials/scalar-variables/identifiers/).
+The rules for the variable name are the same as [for scalars](/essentials/scalar-variables/identifiers/).

 ```raku
 my @cities;